tomcritchlow/SEO-MBA/consulting.md

 * **SEO maturity analysis**.
 Assess your existing SEO capabilities and understand where you can improve your leverage.
 * **SEO investment strategy**.
 Create a multi-year SEO roadmap tied to the overall SEO investment, headcount and resource allocation.
 * **Due diligence**.
-For companies looking to make acquisitions, ensure that you understand the SEO TAM, capabilities and value of the existing SEO capabilities.
+For companies looking to make acquisitions, ensure that you understand the SEO total addressable market, capabilities and value of the existing SEO program.
 * **Executive advisor**.
 For CMOs and CPOs that need to understand SEO but lack first hand expertise I can partner with you to ensure you have a strategic advisor across complex decisions like resource allocation, team structure and vendor selection.

 ## Clients I’ve Worked With